noaa-onms/cinms/modals/_captions.md

 ## Figure App.F.15.5

 A figure showing the relative abundance (how common or rare a species is) of cool-water associated (top) and warm-water associated (bottom) fish larve around the Channel Islands and the Southern California Shelf from 1974 to 2015.
-CHECK

 Relative abundance of cool-water and warm-water associated ichthyoplankton (fish larvae) groups collected in net samples during spring [CalCOFI](https://calcofi.org/) cruises at sites in the Channel Islands National Marine Sanctuary (CINMS)  and over the Southern California Shelf from 1978 to 2015.
 Sampling sites are shown on Figure App.F.12.17.
 Symbols on the graph are explained in the caption for Figure App.F.12.18.
 Data source: [CalCOFI](https://calcofi.org/); Figure: A. Thompson/NOAA